backand/docs/slate_docs/source/includes/_platform_specific.md

 Using the Back& Angular2 SDK requires two steps - configuring access to the BackandService provider, and then actually calling the provider using the [vanilla-sdk](https://github.com/backand/vanilla-sdk) methods.

 #### app.module.ts:
-Update *app.module.ts* to include the BackandService as a provider

 ```javascript
 @NgModule({
   imports: [ ... ],